-- Some of the CMA's have created a Foster Parent Liaison to assist in meeting the needs of the foster parents - Foster Parent Peer Mentoring has been implemented to provide support and guidance to newly licensed foster parents.
-The mentoring program will assist in retaining foster parents and providing the one on one assistance needed while addressing foster care concerns - The Licensing Department continues to ensure quality licensing files are being submitted timely to DCF - The Kids Central's Foster Parent Navigator serves as the liaison between the foster parent and the Lead Agency.
-The Navigator spends more face time with foster parent to ensure we are delivering quality service and support - The Licensing Specialist is also assisting the Foster Parent Navigator by contacting newly licensed foster parents within 48 hours of being licensed
+- Foster Parent Peer Mentoring has been implemented to provide support and guidance to newly licensed foster parents.
+The mentoring program will assist in retaining foster parents and providing the one on one assistance needed while addressing foster care concerns. - The Licensing Department continues to ensure quality licensing files are being submitted timely to DCF. - The Kids Central's Foster Parent Navigator serves as the liaison between the foster parent and the Lead Agency.
+The Navigator spends more face to face time with foster parents to ensure we are delivering quality services and support. - The Kids Central's GAP Navigator serves as the liaison between the Level I foster parent and the Lead Agency.
+The Navigator spends more face to face time with Level I foster parents to ensure we are delivering quality services and support. - The Licensing Specialist is also assisting the Foster Parent Navigator by contacting newly licensed foster parents within 48 hours of being licensed.